top of page

 Gastrointestinal: Toothache; decreases stomach pain, mild natural laxative (acute and chronic diarrhea), gum disease

-Musculoskeletal: Pain, rheumatoid arthritis
+Musculoskeletal: Pain, rheumatoid arthritis, inflammation

 Neurologic: May help decrease headache pain